MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -BlockUserInfoVisibilityInOneDrive

 Blocks users from accessing User Info if they have Limited Access permission only to the OneDrive.
-The policy applies to all OneDrives in the tenant.
+The policy applies to all OneDrives in the organization.

 The valid values are:

-- ApplyToNoUsers (default) – No users are prevented from accessing User Info when they have Limited Access permission only
+- ApplyToNoUsers (default) – No users are prevented from accessing User Info when they have Limited Access permission only.

-- ApplyToAllUsers – All users (internal or external) are prevented from accessing User Info if they have Limited Access permission only
+- ApplyToAllUsers – All users (internal or external) are prevented from accessing User Info if they have Limited Access permission only.

-- ApplyToGuestAndExternalUsers – Only external or guest users are prevented from accessing User Info if they have Limited Access permission only
+- ApplyToGuestAndExternalUsers – Only external or guest users are prevented from accessing User Info if they have Limited Access permission only.

-- ApplyToInternalUsers – Only internal users are prevented from accessing User Info if they have Limited Access permission only
+- ApplyToInternalUsers – Only internal users are prevented from accessing User Info if they have Limited Access permission only.

 ```yaml
 Type: String